 - Retailers profit from the sale of each warranty and can increase the scope of their customer service offering at no cost.

 - Shoppers can get the best protection for their purchases from thousands of retailers.

 How Clyde Works

 Clyde provides a better experience for all stakeholders.
-Businesses can integrate our app with their ecommerce platform, customize their call to action, select a few preferences (link to How it works), connect a bank account, and launch in just a few minutes.
+Businesses can integrate our app with their ecommerce platform, customize their call to action, select a few preferences, connect a bank account, and launch in just a few minutes.
 If retailers engage the autopilot feature, our software will combine insights from our partners with our own analytics to maximize conversions and revenue.
 In addition, purchasing an extended warranty takes only a couple clicks right on the retailer’s website, and Clyde’s insurance marketplace guarantees that customers get the best protection for their specific product.
 Clyde makes offering extended warranties an entirely passive part of a retailer’s business.